xcrap/saveasmultitype/README.md

 # Save as MultiType

 ## Description
-Just a quick extenstion to allow users to save images as JPEG or PNG.
+Just a quick extension to allow users to save images as JPEG or PNG.
 This is a work in progress, let me know if you find any problems.

 ## Features